rkeatinggodfrey/Hyles_lineata_genome/Annotation/README.md

 if the wget command throws a certificate error, use:
 ```wget --no-check-certificate https://v100.orthodb.org/download/odb10_arthropoda_fasta.tar.gz
 ```

-### You can also include protein sequences from a closely related species
+### Retrieve protein sequences from a well-annotated, closely related species (optional)

 I additionaly downloaded M. sexta protein sequences into my ncbi downloads folder and move them into the folder where I am running BRAKER2

 Download from ncbi: